DeNederlandscheBank/nqm/data/eiopa/README.md

+The folder __1_external__ contains external data, which is used for building the dataset.
+This entails:

-The folder __1_external__ contains data from EIOPA register for European insurance companies and the accompanying GLEIF identifier data.
+- Data from the  EIOPA register for European insurance companies and the accompanying GLEIF identifier data.
+This data is already in RDF format and is used to build the underlying graph

-Furthermore, there are several files containing templates to build the dataset for training the translation model:

-__Templates_train_val__: set of templates, consisting of a natural language question, the corresponding SPARQL query and a generator query to generate the dataset

-__templates_test_1__: Question is not seen before, but query should be known

-__templates_test_2__: new query, which is combination of elements in train/validation queries; extra difficulty: looks for two variables

-__templates_test_3__: question and queries were seen before, but new names.
-This achieved by not only selecting dutch insurances, but from whole Europe
+- Templates containing natural language questions and SPARQL queries with a placeholder.
+This placeholder is to be filled using the generator query.
+There are several files for training, validation and testing.
+Test templates are in a folder to enable faster generation further on in the process.
+More detailed description can be found in the folder read-me.

+__2_interim__ contains raw natural language-query pairs, where the placeholder is already filled in.

+__3_preprocessed__ contains the ready-to-use language pairs.
+These are already byte-pair encoded.

+__4_vocabularies__ containes some "helper" files from the proprocessing like the vocabularies and the byte-pair encodings.

+__5_model_input__ is used to make the repo more light and is the next to 1_external the only one synced to the repo.
+It contains the files needed to train the network und build the binarized fairseq dataset.
+You can copy the files and adapt the names here manually or use a script from the script folder for this. __THIS SETUP CAN BE CHANGED LATER__.